New 2020 Dacia Sandero: prices, specs and release date

-The all-new Sandero has more equipment but will retain low price
+The all-new Sandero has more equipment but starting price remains at £7,995

 - Shares platform with latest Clio